flag South Africa South Africa: Tax System

 Corporate Income Tax 27% (for tax years ending on or after 31 March 2023; was 28% before)

-Small business corporations (i.e. companies with only natural persons as members/owners and with gross income of not more than ZAR 20 million) (tax years ending before 31 March 2024) 0% on the first ZAR 95,750 of taxable income;
+Small business corporations (i.e. companies with only natural persons as members/owners and with gross income of not more than ZAR 20 million) (for tax years ending on any date between 1 April 2024 and 31 March 2025) - 0% on the first ZAR 95,750 of taxable income.

 Rates from 0% to 3%, depending on the turnover, as follows: